 - You are probably feeling as if you are on tenterhooks now.
 You’ve looked forward to this week for so long and if nothing seems to be happening, you’re bound to be disappointed.
 Close family and friends will be ringing to enquire if you’ve had the baby, or are about to.
 You’re likely to become tired of saying the same thing over and over.
 It’s easier if you ask them not to contact you but instead, when something does happen you will get in touch.

 - You will be feeling a mixture of anticipation and excitement, anxiety and impatience.
 This is a week full of emotion and it can be made worse by the fact you’ll feel as if you don’t have much control over what happens.
 If you are worried about how you will respond with the pain of childbirth, read everything you can about pain relief options.
 Speak with your maternity care provider about what you would like to happen and include this on your birth plan.

 - Although you’re feeling as if you’ve had enough, chances are your baby isn’t perturbed.
 However, it is very cramped inside your uterus and its tenant will soon have to be evicted, no matter how cosy it is.
 Your baby is so perfectly folded up that after it is born, you will wonder how it actually fitted inside you.
 In the early days after birth, your baby will adopt the same positions and flexion that it did for all those long weeks of gestation.

-- Your midwife or doctor will ask you about the baby’s movements, how active they are and if you have noticed any change in the pattern of activity.
-They may even ask you to keep a record which you will need to bring to your ante-natal appointments.
+- Your maternity care provider will ask you about the baby’s movements, how active they are and if you have noticed any change in the pattern of activity.
+They may even ask you to keep a record or kick chart which you will need to bring to your ante-natal appointments.
 You may need to have a CTG (Cardiotocograph) this week, which monitors the baby’s heartbeat as well as the muscle activity of your uterus.
 This will provide important information to your care providers in assessing the well-being of your baby.

 Hints for the week